-Title II Adult Education and Literacy funding will be used to provide prescribed instructional and supportive services in all the designated Area Planning Councils (APCs) in Illinois.
-The APCs, designated by Illinois state statute as the geographic units for adult education funding distribution, are aligned with each of the 39 community college districts which are represented in each workforce region and local workforce innovation area.
+Title II Adult Education and Literacy funding will be used to provide prescribed instructional and supportive services in all of the designated Area Planning Councils (APCs) in Illinois.
+The APCs, designated by Illinois state statute as the geographic units for adult education funding distribution, are aligned with each of the 39 community college districts which are represented in each workforce region as well as Local Workforce Innovation Area.
 Funds that are awarded through competitive grant cycles will be distributed through the use of a comprehensive funding methodology that is based on the APC's index of need, as calculated on an annual basis using the most recent United States Census data/American Community Survey results.
-The variable used includes literacy needs of both the English-speaking population and the English language population, as well as poverty and unemployment needs in an area.
+The variable used includes literacy needs of both the English speaking population and the English language population as well as poverty and unemployment needs in an area.

-Within an APC, the funds are then distributed proportionately among approved eligible providers based on demonstrated performance, previous data, units of instruction and enrollments.
+Within an APC, the funds are then distributed proportionately among approved eligible providers based on demonstrated performance, previous data, units of instruction, and enrollments.
 During continuation years in a multi-year grant cycle, the funding formula will also take into account the most recent completed and verified data of measurable skill gains as a continuous indicator of demonstrated effectiveness.
 Providers who are new to the process will be awarded funding based upon their proposed enrollments as indicated in their application as related to the funding request.

+ii.
 Ensure direct and equitable access

 All grants awarded through the State of Illinois are subject to the Grant Accountability and Transparency Act (GATA), based on EDGAR, the Education Department General Administrative Regulations and FFATA, the Federal Funding Accountability and Transparency Act.
 Under GATA, all grant applications and awards are subject to uniform processes to ensure transparency, fairness and equitable access to all eligible participants and providers.
 Grant notifications are performed through the posting of a Notice of Funding Opportunity (NOFO) to a public web portal, Grants.Illinois.gov, where all of the eligibility criteria, application and grant requirements, and an explanation of the application and approval process are posted.
-The Illinois Community College Board (ICCB), the state eligible agency, will also provide notification and access to the public portal through the use of the ICCB web site and with direct electronic mail notifications to all potential applicants, including both current providers and eligible potential providers.
+The Illinois Community College Board (ICCB), state eligible agency, will also provide notifications to all potential applicants, including both current providers and eligible potential providers.
 Eligible providers must then complete a thorough pre-qualification and application process in order to be considered for a grant.
 The ICCB will use the same application, process, and rubric/grading process for all applicants submitting an application.
-Once a funding determination is made, the ICCB will publish a Notice of State Award to the GATA portal and the ICCB website.
+Once a funding determination is made, the ICCB will publish a Notice of State Award to the GATA portal and the to ICCB website.